shinnn/output-file/README.md

 ## Difference from [fs.outputFile](https://github.com/jprichardson/node-fs-extra/blob/HEAD/docs/outputFile.md)

-This module is very similar to [fs-extra](https://github.com/jprichardson/node-fs-extra)'s `fs.outputFile` but *output-file* will be resolved with the path of the directory created first.
+This module is very similar to [fs-extra](https://github.com/jprichardson/node-fs-extra)'s `fs.outputFile` but they are different in the following points:

+* *output-file* supports various non-string path types – `Buffer`, `Uint8Array` and `URL`.
+* *output-file* tells a user whether directories are created or not.
 [Check the API document for more details.](#outputfilepath-data--options)

 ## Installation